“Black Magic Cake” with Butterscotch & Cream Cheese Frosting

-- Heat oven to 350°F. Grease and flour two 9-inch round baking pans.
+Heat oven to 350°F (175°C).
+Grease and flour two 9-inch round baking pans.
+Line the pan with a parchment circle.
 If making buttermilk substitute *see note 1, make that now.

-- hisk together sugar, flour, cocoa, baking soda, baking powder and salt in mixer bowl for at least 20 seconds.
-Beat in eggs, buttermilk, espresso, coffee, bourbon, oil, and vanilla extract until well combined.
+Sift then whisk together sugar, flour, cocoa, baking soda, baking powder and salt in mixer bowl for at least 20 seconds.
+Beat in eggs, buttermilk, espresso or coffee, oil, and vanilla extract until well combined.
 Make sure to stop and scrape the bottom of the bowl once or twice to get everything well mixed.

 cream cheese frosting directions